defi-wonderland/vesting-wallet/README.md

 This contract does not support non-standard ERC20 implementations where the transferred amount is not equal to the requested amount in the `transfer` params (tokens with inherent fees).

+##### Disclaimer: malicious ERC20s

+This contract expects a whitelisted selection of ERC20s, it naively trusts the `safeTransfer` will not revert, malicious implementations could affect the functionality of looped functions, like for example `removeBeneficiary` calls could be forced to revert.

 ## How to use

 Owner can use any of the 2 functions to vest a benefit in the contract: